-- Request a self-query from the National Practitioner and Healthcare Integrity and Protection Data Banks (NPDB/HIPDB) website at www.npdb-hipdb.hrsa.gov.
-The self-query report will be mailed to your address.
+- Request a self-query from the National Practitioner Protection Data Bank (NPDB) website at npdb-hipdb.hrsa.gov.
+NPDB will mail the self-query report to your address.
 When you receive the report, mail (do not fax) the original report to the Board office.

 - If you have never been issued a U.S. Social Security Number (SSN), submit a Request for Exemption from Social Security Number Requirement.

 When you must serve an internship, the following is required for pre-approval of the internship in addition to the items in the Requirements for All Applicants section.